Shelf Incrimination

 That's true.
 I haven't found bookends I like.

-There are books that I've collected for a purpose.
+pruning but not culling pruning but not culling yes I want culling there are books that I've collected for a purpose.
 Like sometimes I grab a book for a friend that I think they'll really like.

-it would be a reasonable ask for me.
+And so like, it would be a reasonable ask for me.
 So you grab a book for a friend that you think they'll really like and then you never give it to them.

 You hold on to it?

-So a lot of my friends live like they live in Toronto and I live here. or
+So a lot of my friends live like, they live in Toronto and I live here or

 they're just like, we don't see each other that often, but I know that they'd really like that book.
-So I just like to grab it.
+So I just like

+to grab it.
 You're waiting to give it to them.

 And then like Christmas comes and you're like, oh, great.
 They're all ready for you.